dtiemstra/blog/content/post/configuring_dotnet_applications.md

 ```

 However, in this case the application starts without throwing an exception.
 As mentioned before, this is because DataAnnotion attributes on nested objects are not evaluated.
-In this scenarion you can either write your own custom validation logic or you can try to find a suitable nuget package which can handle nested objects.
+In this scenario it's up to you to write your own custom validation logic.
+More information (and a solution to this problem) can be found on the [Microsoft .NET Github page](https://github.com/dotnet/runtime/issues/36093)